God's Rest Remains: Enter Through Persevering Faith

 - Warning and promise The promise of entering rest remains, but unbelief can cause hearers to fall short.

-- Scriptural argument for continuing rest Genesis 2, Psalm 95, and Joshua's incomplete rest show that God's Sabbath-rest still remains for His people.
+- Scriptural argument for continuing rest Genesis 2, Psalm 95, and Joshua's incomplete rest show that God's Sabbath-rest still remains for his people.

 - Exhortation to enter The community must make every effort to enter rest and not imitate Israel's disobedience.

-- Divine scrutiny through the word God's word penetrates beneath appearances and exposes every heart before Him.
+- Divine scrutiny through the word God's word penetrates beneath appearances and exposes every heart before him.

 - Priestly encouragement Because Jesus is the great high priest who sympathizes with weakness, believers must hold fast and draw near for mercy and grace.